 Table gaming opened in Rhode Island in June 2013 at the Twin River Casino in Lincoln, Rhode Island.
-There are currently 113 tables available at the Twin River Casino offering traditional card and dice games, including poker which was added in December 2015.
-In July 2017, six additional table games were opened resulting in a total of 119 table games.
+There are currently 119 tables available at the Twin River Casino offering traditional card and dice games, including poker which was added in December 2015.